How to Become a Speech Therapist in Florida

 Admissions and Prerequisites

 If you don’t already have an undergraduate degree in communicative sciences and disorders, you’ll be required to complete additional prerequisite courses before beginning the graduate program.
-Standard prerequisites that establish a foundation for graduate-level coursework would include:
+Standard prerequisites that establish a foundation for graduate-level coursework include:

 SLP graduate programs tend to be highly selective, so make sure to put your best foot forward.
 Most graduate programs will require you to submit at least two letters of academic reference, and admissions departments look for exceptional undergraduate GPAs and high GRE scores.